 Historically, bongs were primarily functional.
 People chose them for practicality rather than aesthetics.
 Over time, however, as cannabis culture evolved and legalization expanded in some regions, bongs began to reflect artistic creativity, personal style, and social identity.

 Today, bongs are no longer just tools; they are often considered collectible or design-focused items.
 Glass artists craft intricate pieces that blur the line between smoking accessory and artwork.
 This shift mirrors broader lifestyle trends where everyday items become expressions of personality.
+With the shift toward waterpipe use, so to has the information and need for bong cleanliness evolved.

 Similarly, attitudes toward weed have evolved.
 Conversations now include wellness, relaxation, social connection, and cultural expression.
 The pairing of bong and weed increasingly reflects not just consumption habits but also lifestyle choices.